 The mechanism by which many tillandsias take up Carbon dioxide at night (called "CAM respiration"), rather than during the day as most plants do, impacts on at least two cultivation issues: when to water the plants, and the night temperatures available.

 One school of thought suggests that it does no harm to water Tillandsias at night.
 This gives them many hours to absorb the water before the demands of the hot sunny days begin.
 Ostensibly, this suggestion is contrary to the oft-quoted advice to water Tillandsias in the early morning, or late afternoon provided they are dry by nightfall.
 So I think it is worthwhile commenting on this a bit further, since taken at face value such contrary advice can be confusing.
-As it happens, both pieces of advice are correct in particular circumstances.
+As it happens, both pieces of advice are correct depending on environmental conditions.

 Getting back to cultivation.
 The standard advice I give is to water your Tillandsias in the early morning, allowing them a couple of hours at least to absorb water before the air temperatures start rising and drying the plants.
 This avoids the problems you will get if the plants are wet during the night when there are lower temperatures and higher humidity, hence little drying effect.
 There are going to be times when you have hot night temperatures and lower relative humidity (hence higher VPD) and then you can water the plants at night knowing they will have some time to stay wet, but there is still sufficient drying capacity in the air to get them dry.